-To be eligible for admission to the program, prospective students must complete all items on the application checklist (available by contacting firstname.lastname@example.org).
+To be eligible for admission to the program, prospective students must complete all items on the application checklist (available by contacting email@example.com).
 Applications are submitted to the Graduate College.
-The application deadline for the 2020–2021 academic year will be announced at a later date.
+The application deadline for the 2020–2021 academic year is December 1, 2019.
 Late applications will not be considered.
 Select students will be invited to audition after evaluation of their submitted materials.
 Attendance at the MFA audition session, scheduled for February 12 and 13, 2020, is required to be eligible for admittance to the program.
 We regret that special audition dates cannot be scheduled.

 - An undergraduate degree in dance is preferred, but we do accept students with undergraduate degrees in other subjects.
 Depending on their backgrounds and skills, students may be expected to complete other dance requirements during their MFA studies.

 - Demonstrated choreographic ability, creative and intellectual curiosity, and an appetite for discovery.

 - A minimum grade point average of 3.0 on a 4-point scale, computed from the last 60 hours of undergraduate work and any graduate work completed.
 International students must take the TOEFL.
 Minimum requirements are available from the Graduate College.
 The GRE is not required.